symfony/symfony-docs/components/dependency_injection/workflow.rst

 After the compilation process has loaded the services from the configuration, extensions and the compiler passes, it is dumped so that the cache can be used next time.
-The dumped version is then used during subsequent request as it is more efficient.
+The dumped version is then used during subsequent requests as it is more efficient.